 The Cuban Hat Prize, made up of donations from Forum observers and participants amounting to approximately $1,690 in many currencies plus a Hot Docs gift of two free tickets to next year's Forum, went to a project by Hanna Polak, the director of the Oscar-nominated Children of Leningradsky.
 The proposed doc, Svalka: Yula's Journey, is over a decade in the making, as Polak has been recording the life of Yula, a child of Moscow's slums, since she was 11 years old.

 Radshaw and Hot Docs teamed up with Brett Gaylor and some of his team at Mozilla to create a two-day workshop called Hot Hacks.
 Part of the Living Docs project, intended to promote openness in documentary culture, filmmakers were paired with Web designers to create and augment existing projects.
 In Las Sures, for example, the titular 1980s documentary will provide a context for a series of new online docs set in the same South Williamsburg neighborhood 30 years later.
-Another participating team includes acclaimed No Logo author Naomi Klein, her filmmaking partner Avi Lewis and webmaker Katie McKenna, who are developing a multi-platform book/ documentary/website/series of events about climate change,
+Another participating team includes acclaimed No Logo author Naomi Klein, her filmmaking partner Avi Lewis and webmaker Katie McKenna, who are developing a multi-platform book/ documentary/website/series of events about climate change, entitled The Message.

 Also weighing in with a project is Eye Steel Film founding filmmaker Daniel Cross with a doc on Turcot, Montreal's decaying highway interchange; according to Cross' proposal, the project will use "geo-tagging, narrative slide shows, onionskin maps (before and after) and a chronological historical timeline; the intention is to better identify the geographical areas that will be impacted."